PelionIoT/meta-pelion-edge/BUILD.md

-# Yocto build instructions for Pelion OS Edge firmware on Raspberry Pi
+# Yocto build instructions for Pelion Edge firmware on Raspberry Pi

-The following are instructions for building Pelion OS Edge firmware for the Raspberry Pi.
-Pelion OS Edge firmware is a Yocto Linux Raspberry Pi build which includes the meta (meta-pelion-os-edge) included in this repository.
+The following are instructions for building Pelion Edge firmware for the Raspberry Pi.
+Pelion Edge firmware is a Yocto Linux Raspberry Pi build which includes the meta (meta-pelion-edge) included in this repository.

 For convenience, the manual instructions below have been automated in repositories for [Environment](https://github.com/armpelionedge/manifest-pelion-os-edge) and [Build](https://github.com/armpelionedge/build-pelion-os-edge).
-See also [instructions for flashing the image](https://github.com/armpelionedge/meta-pelion-os-edge-ww/blob/master/FLASH.md) onto an SD card.
+See also [instructions for flashing the image](https://github.com/armpelionedge/meta-pelion-edge-ww/blob/master/FLASH.md) onto an SD card.

 ## Manual instructions